How to Check on the Status of Your Medicare Application

 3. Call Medicare or the Social Security Administration to Check Your Application Status

-You may call the Social Security Administration at 1-800-772-1213 to check the status of your Medicare application.
+You may conduct a Medicare status check over the phone by calling the Social Security Administration at 1-800-772-1213.
 Simply follow the automated prompts to check the status of an application or to speak with a representative.